A North American Conservation Success

 North American Breeding Pairs, 1970 – 2025

-Reconstructed from USFWS status reviews, Peregrine Fund records, and Partners in Flight estimates
+Reconstructed from USFWS status reviews, falconer and biologist breeding records, and Partners in Flight estimates

 Eggshell Thickness Recovery